[Skip to Content]

 GET TICKETS

-Tickets FREE for students.
+Tickets FREE for students and educators!

-We hope to showcase the power of poetry to the Columbus community in a diverse way so that writers of all ages and backgrounds can see poetry as a powerful and accessible form of expression.
+We hope to showcase the power of poetry to the Columbus community in a diverse way so that writers of all ages and backgrounds can see poetry as a meaningful and accessible form of expression.

 To learn more about Peter Kahn and the intra-school project, visit https://www.poet-educatorpeterkahn.org/.